react-cosmos/react-cosmos/DEVLOG.md

+Q: What's the different between a method and an event in the plugin API?

+- Calling a method that doesn't hasn't been registered fails.
+Emitting an event that nobody's listening to doesn't.
+- A method can return a value.
+An event listener can't.
+- Only one handler can be registered for a method name.
+Multiple listeners can be added for an event name.

+---

 Q: What's the vision for the plugin UI and the shortcomings in the current implementation?

 The vision is for the plugin API to go beyond React.
 Not because I want to use other renderers, but because not all plugin parts are related to rendering.
 Here are the main plugin parts: